 Today’s hearing aids provide natural sound that makes your listening experience enjoyable.
 Kevin Sharim, and the team at Sharp Hearing Care Professionals provide technologically advanced hearing aids in many styles to fit your ear and hearing needs perfectly.
 They offer a 60-day free trial for your hearing aid, free in-house service for the life of the hearing aid, and free house calls with an appointment.
-To schedule a consultation, use the online booking system or call one of the offices in Oxnard, Santa Barbara, West Hills, or Santa Monica, California today.
+To schedule a consultation, use the online booking system or call one of the offices in Oxnard, Santa Barbara, Tarzana, or Santa Monica, California today.

 There are two primary types of hearing loss — sensorineural and conductive — but conductive hearing loss is usually treatable and doesn’t require a hearing aid.

 Sensorineural hearing loss is caused by damage to your inner ear or auditory nerve.
 This type of hearing loss is often the result of aging, injury, or exposure to loud sounds.
 While sensorineural hearing loss is permanent, you can significantly improve your hearing with a hearing aid.

 The experienced team at Sharp Hearing Care Professionals provides the most versatile hearing aids available today.
 They offer a variety of sizes and styles, including hearing aids from seven different manufacturers: Starkey®, Widex®, Resound GN®, Sonic Innovations®, Signia®, Phonak, and Unitron™.

 These are some of the types of hearing aids available at Sharp Hearing Care Professionals:

 This is an invisible, digital, and fully programmable hearing aid.
 It features a revolutionary noise reduction and speech preservation system.

 CIC hearing aids are the smallest type of hearing aid.
 As a result, they’re almost invisible after they’re in your ear canal.
 They also require good motor skills and dexterity to place in your ear.